sasasim/redux-boilerplate/README.md

 3. If possible order group of imports alphabetically by path

 ### React Components
-1. Keep all your `react` components within `src/components` folder, use `.js` suffix even though you are technically using JSX
+1. Keep all your `react` components & containers within `src/components` folder, use `.js` suffix even though you are technically using JSX

 2. Always name your component before exporting, therefore prefer this:
   ```javascript